Christmas and Hanukkah are both, among other things, times of hope and anticipation. New Years is seen as a time of renewal or resolution.

 Not everyone reads the Earth Matters columns or thinks that environmental concerns should be a priority.
 Life’s complications (especially during the always hectic holiday season), can push environmental concerns very low on our priority lists.

 So we should do all we can to bring these acts of stewardship into our everyday lives.
 Make them routine.
 Make them part of every day and every place.
 And do what you can to spread the word and the enthusiasm.
 More than a quarter of most communities are enthusiastic environmental advocates.
 We have to find a way to spread that word and zeal to a broader portion of our neighbors.

 Recycling – For the first time, a large portion of Blair County has access to widespread and convenient recycling for all kinds of boxes and paper gift wrap .
 Curbside collection programs will accept wrapping paper with your newspapers, magazines and mixed paper, as well as cardboard and paperboard (including gift boxes).

 If someone doesn’t seem to be recycling over the holidays, politely ask them where their recycling bin might be, that you’ll be happy to get it for them.
-If they live outside the curbside recycling communities, remind them that a Christmas wrapping drop-off will be at the Logan Valley Mall the three days right after Christmas from 10 a.m. to 5 p.m.
+If they live outside the curbside recycling communities, remind them that a Christmas wrapping drop-off will be at the Logan Valley Mall the two days right after Christmas from 10 a.m. to 5 p.m.